 Because you will be changed by your loss, it is important to identify strategies that may be useful in expressing your sadness.
-The goal of each of the approaches is to help you begin to integrate your past and present feelings about your loved one so that you are able to invest your emotions into living.
+The goal of each of the approaches is to help you begin to integrate your past and present feelings about your loved one so that you can invest your emotions into living.

 Poetry.
 Writing poetry was one of the ways I coped when my aunt Linda passed away.
 I would find myself awake in the middle of the night without anyone with whom I could express my sadness, and so I would write.
 The key to successful poetry writing as an outlet to expressing your sadness is that it does not have to be nicely written, spelled correctly, or even flow succinctly.
 What matters is that you fully express yourself and have an opportunity to capture how you are feeling in the moment.
 Many of the poems I wrote after my aunt passed away have never been shared with anyone.
 In fact, the journal is tucked away and serves as a private tribute to our special relationship.
 It is up to you what you do with your written words long term.
 For now, the goal is to release your feelings in a healthy manner.